tozd/docker-base/README.md

 the underlying distribution.
 If you do the same in your image (which extends any of these images), you will get those updates as well.

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-base), if you need to fork the project there.